Utterly Voice icon image Utterly Voice

 These and other commands are described in detail below.

-Screen Analyzer
+Screen Analyzer link icon

 The screen analyzer is very effective for clicking most things on the screen.
 However, it doesn't always find web links that are contained within paragraphs of small text.
 This is where the Vimium browser extension described in the next section helps.
 Between these two methods for controlling the mouse, you can click nearly anything on the screen.

-Vimium Browser Extension
+Vimium Browser Extension link icon

 The Vimium browser extension technically does not control the mouse, but it can effectively click on web page elements.
 Once you have it installed and configured the extension, visit a web page and try one of the following: